hermangroup/docs/earning-spending.rst

   Paycent provides Android and iOS wallets that can be funded using both fiat and cryptocurrency.
 Users can transact with one another within the app, identified by their mobile numbers, or order physical debit cards to spend their balance.
-Dash is the preferred network partner of Paycent.
+Historia is the preferred network partner of Paycent.

 SpectroCoin